-In respect to the City Centre and Central City Mixed Use Zones, means any part of any building that is below the maximum permitted height for that type of building in the zone.
+In respect to For the City Centre and, means any part of the building that is 28m or less in height.
+For the Central City Mixed Use Zone (South Frame), means any part of any the building that is 17m or less in height. below the maximum permitted height for that type of building in the zone.